 Any student personal property that is in direct violation of Residential Life & Housing policy (including, but not limited to, items left in common areas and/or hallways, candles, halogen lamps, open coil burners, toasters, air conditioners, hookahs, drug paraphernalia) will be confiscated and then discarded or donated to a local charity after 5 working days.

-By taking occupancy of the space, the student accepts its condition “as is” at such time and assumes responsibility to maintain the space and any common areas in which the assigned space is located, in a clean, safe, and undamaged condition at all times.
-Residents should report to their RA any damage that they become aware of within their room/suite or elsewhere in the residence hall.
+By taking occupancy of the space, the student accepts its condition "as is" at such time and assumes responsibility to maintain the space and any common areas in which the assigned space is located, in a clean, safe, and undamaged condition at all times.
+If necessary repairs are not reported by the student during the academic year and are NOT noted on the RCR/SCR form, the student occupant(s) are held financially responsible for the repair.
 Common areas (e.g. suite or floor kitchens, bathrooms, lounges) are the responsibility of all members of the community, and all members of the community are jointly responsible for cleaning and maintaining them.

 There is no altering of the room, furniture, or other facilities of the residence hall permitted, including (but not limited to) painting any walls or surfaces, applying stickers or hooks, or removal of College provided furniture.
 The only approved method of affixing items to walls for decoration is blue “painters” tape.
 Duct tape, packing tape, two-sided tape, masking tape and other strong adhesives are NEVER to be used to adhere items to a wall or other college owned furniture.
 Students will be fined for tape or sticker residue left and/or any damage done to the surface from where it was removed.
 In addition, cinder blocks are not permitted in any location, and students will be billed for their removal as well as for any damaged as a result of their use.